mwt/apfollow/README.md

 ## License and credits

-This tool shamelessly uses Mastodon frontend elements.
-Because Mastodon is licensed under the AGPL-3.0, this software also must follow this license.

 This project is inspired by [this blog post by Hugh Rundle](https://www.hughrundle.net/how-to-implement-remote-following-for-your-activitypub-project/) which documents the procedure for remote follows.